-Peer tutors are successful sophomores, juniors, and seniors.
-Ideally, they have experience tutoring (though, if you do not you will still be considered) and have strong academic records.
-They are capable of–and comfortable with- assisting other students individually and in groups.
-Peer tutors are personable, engaging, and are able to clearly and concisely explain difficult concepts.
+Peer tutors are successful sophomores, juniors and seniors.
+Ideally, they have experience tutoring (those without experience will still be considered) and have strong academic records.
+They are capable of — and comfortable with — assisting other students individually and in groups.
+Peer tutors are personable, engaging and able to clearly and concisely explain difficult concepts.

 How Do I Become a Peer Tutor?

-- Must have earned a “B+” grade or better in the courses you wish to tutor
+- have earned a B+ grade or better in the courses they wish to tutor,

-- Must be a mature, responsible individual dedicated to assisting others achieve academic success
+- be mature, responsible individuals dedicated to assisting others achieve academic success,

-- Must have attended Brooklyn College for at least one academic year
+- have attended Brooklyn College for at least one academic year, and

-- Must be able to attend each meeting, workshop and training session
+- be able to attend each meeting, workshop and training session.

-If you believe you have what it takes to be a peer tutor please download the application here and submit it to Peter Collazo in 2439 Ingersoll Hall.
+If you believe you have what it takes to be a peer tutor, please download the application and submit it to Peter Collazo in 2439 Ingersoll Hall.